11 Poetic Facts about Emily Dickinson

 2. She was a rebel.

-Besides punctuation, Dickinson rebelled in matters of religion and social propriety.
+Besides punctuation, Emily Dickinson rebelled in matters of religion and social propriety.
 Although she attended church regularly until her 30s, she called herself a pagan and wrote about the merits of science over religion.
 Dickinson neither married nor had children, and she largely eschewed in-person social interactions, preferring to communicate with most of her friends via letters.

 3. She never published anything under her own name.

 Thomas Wentworth Higginson, Dickinson’s friend and mentor, praised her writing ability and innovation but discouraged her from publishing her poems, probably because he thought that the general public wouldn’t be able to recognize (or understand) her genius.
 Between 1850 and 1878, 10 of Dickinson’s poems and one letter were published in newspapers and journals, but she didn’t give permission for any of these works to be published, and they weren’t attributed to her by name.
 Although Dickinson may have tried to get some of her work published—in 1883, for example, she sent four poems to Thomas Niles, who edited Louisa May Alcott’s novel Little Women—she instead let her closest friends read her poems, and compiled them in dozens of homemade booklets.
 The first volume of Dickinson’s poetry was published in 1890, four years after her death.

 4. She had vision problems in her thirties.